-Industrias Peñoles, the second largest Mexican mining company, follows a strategy of self-sufficiency through renewable energy.
-For this reason, they supported the EDPR wind energy farm that would provide clean energy for Peñoles operations in the state of Coahuila, Mexico.
-In 2013, according to the Mexican Ministry of Energy (SENER), the generation capacity in Coahuila was 2,989.5 mega-watts (MW), with 90% generated from coal.
+Industrias Peñoles, the second largest mining company in Mexico, follows a strategy of energy self-sufficiency from renewable energy sources.
+For this reason, it supported the EDPR wind energy farm that would provide clean energy for Peñoles operations in the state of Coahuila, Mexico.
+In 2013, according to the Mexican Ministry of Energy (SENER), the generation capacity in Coahuila was 2,989.5 megawatts (MW), with 90% generated from coal.
 As a result of the EDPR wind project, renewable energy will account for almost 4% of gross power production in Coahuila, while the percentage of coal-fired power generation will drop from 90% to 87%.